veaba/tensorflow-docs/docs/tf.keras/preprocessing/text/one_hot.md

     split=' '
 )
 ```
-This is a wrapper to the hashing_trick function using hash as the hashing function; unicity of word to index mapping non-guaranteed.
+This is a wrapper to the `hashing_trick` function using `hash` as the `hash`ing function; unicity of word to index mapping non-guaranteed.
 # Arguments

 ```